-Groundwater and the drinking water extraction processes are crucial but hidden components of the water cycle difficult to assess, to evaluate and to communicate.
-Groundwater processes are typically shown using schematic visualizations, physical sandbox models or numerical models.
-The digital solution expands these traditional visualisations into spatial, interactive views combined with a strong narrative to appeal to a broad audience, ensured by user centric design.
+Groundwater and the drinking water extraction process are crucial but hidden components of the water cycle, and so can be difficult to assess, evaluate and communicate.
+Groundwater processes are typically shown using schematic visualisations, physical sandbox models or numerical models.
+This digital solution expands these traditional visualisations into spatial, interactive views combined with a strong narrative that appeals to a broad audience, ensured by user centric design.

 Limitations of current practices

-Virtual Reality and AR tools are being increasingly developed in all kinds of disciplines facilitating “looking inside” otherwise hidden structures and processes.
-In geosciences, available products include 3D data visualizations or superimposition of interpolated information to surface views but no dedicated tool is available for groundwater visualization.
-Most user facing mobile applications by utility companies address consumption/ billing or provide general information on water quality or outlet location.
-This AR visualization will go beyond the state-of-art by providing both a location-based look into underground processes, as well as an innovative table-top view that can be used anywhere.
+Virtual reality and AR tools are being increasingly developed in all kinds of disciplines, making it possible to “look inside” otherwise hidden structures and processes.
+In geosciences, available products include 3D data visualisations or the superimposition of interpolated information to surface views; however, no dedicated tool is available for groundwater visualisation.
+Most user-facing mobile applications by utility companies address consumption/ billing or provide general information on water quality or outlet location.
+This AR visualisation will go beyond the state-of-art by providing both a location-based look into underground processes, as well as an innovative table-top view that can be used anywhere.

-The solution is deployed in Berlin at selected drinking water wells and available for general use via major application providers (e.g. Google Play Store, Apple App Store).
-It is used to communicate with the public on major local issues, for example highlighting the excellent drinking water quality, fostering tap water consumption against bottled water and raising acceptance of citizens for necessary investments to tackle infrastructure challenges.
+The solution will be deployed in Berlin at selected drinking water wells and will be available for general use via major application providers (e.g. Google Play Store, Apple App Store).
+It is used to communicate with the public on major local issues, for example highlighting excellent drinking water quality, fostering tap water consumption against bottled water and raising acceptance among citizens for necessary investments to tackle infrastructure challenges.

 VRAGMENTS – Ronny Esterluss : firstname.lastname@example.org